 Visit Hellfire Pass, a dramatic part of the railway that literally cuts through mountain.
 Begin at the Hellfire Pass Memorial Museum, which tells the stories of human suffering at the hands of this engineering feat, before a 3 kilometre walk through the pass.
-Finally, take a short train journey on the Death Railway and see more of this beautiful valley before driving back to Bangkok.
+Finally, take a short train journey on the Death Railway and see more of this beautiful valley before returning to your hotel.